Do I need life insurance for a mortgage?

 You’re not legally obliged to get life insurance for a mortgage, but some lenders may consider it a precondition for letting you borrow money to buy a home.
 For the vast majority of homeowners, having financial protection in place makes sense.
 If you own a property, a mortgage is likely to be the biggest debt you leave behind should the worst happen, so having a policy in place can help give you peace of mind.

-Life insurance can help protect the family home by paying out a cash sum if you die during the length of your policy, which can be put towards the remaining mortgage balance – this is what ‘mortgage life insurance’ usually refers to.
-Your loved ones can use the payout to help clear the outstanding mortgage debt, meaning they can continue living in your family home without worrying about the mortgage.
+Life insurance can help by paying out a cash sum if you die during the length of your policy, which can be used to help pay the remaining mortgage – this is what ‘mortgage life insurance’ usually refers to, meaning they can continue living in your family home without worrying about the mortgage.

 If you’re buying a home as an investor, or you already own a home and you’re looking to rent it out, you may still need life insurance.
 This way, you can help cover the remaining balance in the unfortunate event you pass away.
 You might want to increase your life insurance cover to account for the higher mortgage liability should you refinance your investment property or portfolio.
 Please note that life insurance is not the same as landlord insurance, which refers to enhanced coverage for the structure of your home (buildings insurance) and your possessions (contents insurance).